Difference Between Doula and Midwife

 Doulas are people who provide various physical and emotional support to a pregnant woman during the time of pregnancy and childbirth.

-They are not medically trained professionals hence are not allowed to perform any surgeries or deliver babies.
-There are many organizations now that provide training programs and they don’t require a formal license.
+They are not medically trained professionals and are not allowed to perform surgeries or deliver babies.
+Many organisations now provide training programs, and they don’t require a formal license.

-The doulas provide continuous care during labor.
-There are two types of doulas, antepartum doulas, and postpartum doulas.
+The doulas provide continuous care during labour.
+There are two types of doulas, antepartum doulas and postpartum doulas.

-The former one supports the mother before the child is born and helps in reducing the risk of preterm labor whereas the latter assists the mother after the baby is born.
+The former supports the mother before the child is born and helps in reducing the risk of preterm labour, whereas the latter assists the mother after the baby is born.

 Generally, a doula is hired during the second or third trimester.
-They teach the mother various relaxation and breathing techniques, provide massage, and help change positions during labor.
+They teach the mother various relaxation and breathing techniques, provide massage, and help change positions during labour.

 A doula can also attend childbirth classes as a substitute for the father.